 In the spring and summer of 1936, JFK’s health deteriorated and it was decided that some time spent in the dry, clean air of western Arizona might improve his strength and stamina.
 A friend of Joe, Sr.’s suggested the J-Six ranch just west of Benson, Arizona as a possible location.
 The ranch was owned by former Wall Street banker John G. Speiden, who himself had come to eastern Arizona for health reasons in 1932 and was known as a gracious host for people looking for a “ranching” experience.

 JFK, who was joined by his brother Joe at the ranch, spent his time mending fences, herding cattle, and building an adobe office on the ranch for Speiden, who dubbed it “the house that Jack built.

 During his free time, Kennedy no doubt spent time talking to and hanging out with the colorful local cowboy Pete Haverty, who was known for his stories and missing left leg.

 J6 Equestrian Center was re- born!

-Bringing this abandoned property back to life has been a passion and a chore, but today, J6 is proud of its Premier family owned boarding, training, rehabilitation and lesson facility featuring an array of accomplished trainers from many disciplines.
+Bringing this quiet boarding facility to life, continuing the work of the prior owners, has been a passion and today, J6 is proud of its Premier family owned boarding, training, rehabilitation and lesson facility featuring an array of accomplished trainers from many disciplines.